Event Contest starts at 10am PT(1800 UTC) Saturday till 12:59pm PST(2059 UTC) Sunday

-Excitement is in the air and we are in the planning phase working towards Field Day 2021.
-This year we have chosen a location in the city of Eastvale.
-If all arrangements with the city prevail, we will secure Cedar Creek Park as our location to host this years event.
+We are in the planning phase working towards Field Day 2022.
+This year we plan to return to the city of Eastvale, Cedar Creek Park as our location to host this years event.
 For more information about what Field Day is all about, check the ARRL website HERE.

 6709 Cedar Creek Rd., Eastvale, CA 92880 “MAP”